sample size4 min read

 Sebastian Zijlstra

 I build tools for ecommerce experimentation that hold up under scrutiny, and write about where A/B testing quietly goes wrong.
 Everything on this site runs in your browser, free.
-See the stack.
+See the stack, or connect on LinkedIn.